MJaloui/IAM-Users-Groups-S3-Access/README.md

 ### **Steps:** ➡️❗ [Click Here To View Detailed Visual Steps](https://github.com/MJaloui/IAM-Users-Groups-S3-Access/blob/main/VisualStepsHere.md) ❗⬅️

-1. Clone the Repository
+Step 1.
+Clone the Repository

-2. Create IAM Users:
+Step 2.
+Create IAM Users:
    - Use the AWS Management Console or AWS CLI to create individual IAM users.

-3. Create IAM Groups:
+Step 3.
+Create IAM Groups:
    - Create groups and organize users based on roles (e.g., Admins, Developers).

-4. Attach S3 Full Access Policies:
+Step 4.
+Attach S3 Full Access Policies:
    - Assign the S3 Full Access policy to users, groups, or roles.

-5. Create and Manage an S3 Bucket:
+Step 5.
+Create and Manage an S3 Bucket:
    - Set up an S3 bucket and test access with IAM users and groups.

-6. Test Permissions:
+Step 6.
+Test Permissions:
    - Verify that users and groups can only access resources as defined in their policies.